alttch/eva3/doc/faq.rst

 can use it.
 But there's still many old equipment/software, which can perform HTTP/GET (plus HTTP/POST, if you're lucky) requests only.

-We have a plans to implement true RESTful API in EVA ICS v4, but HTTP/GET API compatibility will be kept at least until 2030.
+We have a plans to keep only RESTful and JSON RPC API in EVA ICS v4, but HTTP/GET API compatibility will be kept at least until 2030.